Fazal Deen

-Fazal Deen (19 June 1898 - 29 December 1963) was an Indian/Australian man who came to Australia as a migrant when a young man.
+Fazal Deen (19 June 1898 - 29 December 1963) was a Pakistani-Australian man who came to Australia initially as a migrant from British India when a young man.
 He spent much of his life in the Northern Territory where he worked as a hawker, battery-operator and entrepreneur and, later, moved to Brisbane where he ran and invested in numerous businesses.

-In the 1940s, when visiting India, he was caught up in violence following the Partition of India, in which his family lost much of their land and wealth, following his return to Australia he became a vocal advocate for Pakistan.
+In the 1940s, while visiting India, he was caught up in violence following the Partition of India, in which his family lost much of their land and wealth.
+Following his return to Australia, he became a vocal advocate for Pakistan.

 Early life

 Deen was born at in the village of Mehron in the Moga district of the Punjab in India to Foth Deen and Umri (Umrbebe) Bebe from a Rajput clan.
 His family were Muslim and this faith would be important to him throughout his life.

 At 16 or 17 Deen married Burkit Bebe and the pair would have six children together; two daughters and four sons.

 In 1922 Deen left his wife and their family to immigrate to Australia where he initially based himself Blackall, Queensland which is where his father was already living.
 Together he and his father worked as hawkers, travelling salesmen, who sold a variety of goods, including jewellery sourced from India, throughout Central Queensland.
 They sold their goods from a Bedford truck which had been fitted with external shelves and drawers to best display them.